<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 What is an energy tariff?

-An energy tariff is the way an energy provider charges a customer for their gas and electricity usage.
+An energy tariff is the way an energy provider charges you for your gas and electricity.
 The two most common types of tariffs offer fixed or variable rates.

 Which energy tariff you choose depends on: